faroya/faroya2/content/authors/admin/_index.md

 Dr. Farouk Yahaya’s research interests include matrix factorization/completion, low-rank approximations, random projections and sampling, sensor calibration, big data.

-He received both his BSc. and MSc degrees, in Communications and Network Security and Information Science respectively in 2010 and 2014 from the University of Information Science & Technology, Ohrid North Macedonia.
+He received both his B.Sc. and M.Sc. degrees, in Communications and Network Security and Information Science respectively in 2010 and 2014 from the University of Information Science & Technology, Ohrid North Macedonia.
 He later obtained his Phd in Signal Processing from the Université du Littoral Côte d'Opale, Calais, France in September 2021.

 He is currently  affiliated with the University of the Littoral Cote d'Opale (ULCO)  as an Assistant Professor ( Attaché Temporaire d'enseignement et de Recherche - ATER ).